 Prior to enrollment (and by the deadlines set by Student Health Services), all Wheaton College students, whether residing on or off campus, are required to:

-- Submit a completed medical history form
+- Submit a completed medical history form, completed in full and signed.

 - Current immunizations are required to meet the standards of Illinois state law, evidence based medical practice, and college requirements.